coredao-org/CoreDAO-Docs/docs/FAQs/btc-staking-faqs.md

 ### 7\.
 What are some challenges associated with Short Time Locks on Bitcoin?

 CLTV timelock is a native feature of the Bitcoin network.
 A user can lock up any amount of Bitcoin for the desired time period through this feature.
 However, with shorter time lock periods (e.g., 10 minutes) due to network congestions and Bitcoin network block times, these transactions may not be processed quickly enough, leading to delays in redeeming the Bitcoin.
-Note that for a Bitcoin staking transaction to be valid, the [minimum requirement](https://docs.google.com/document/d/1DfhLwMfANGYhcJe4UiyRJxpw1FvFX6k-QQK4cMYYOls/edit?tab=t.0#heading=h.mwjq55dgslw5) should be met.
+Note that for a Bitcoin staking transaction to be valid, the minimum requirements should be met.

 ### 8\.
 Are there any specific requirements to participate in Non-Custodial Bitcoin Staking?